Quick Facts: Earning an Ed.D. in Arizona

 Arizona State University

-Begin with the Mary Lou Fulton Teachers College (MLFTC)’s section on Paying for College: Graduates.
-This has links to MLFTC Scholarships and the ASU Scholarship Search, as well as advice on external loans and work-study programs.
+Begin with the Mary Lou Fulton College for Teaching and Learning Innovation’s section on Paying for College.
+This has links to Scholarships, as well as advice on external loans and work-study programs.
+ASU participates in a Qualified Tuition Reduction program for ASU, NAU, and UA employees and family members.
+It also offers a tuition payment plan.

 Grand Canyon University